 Sales and Marketing

-UPS delivers packages each business day for 1.5 million shipping customers to 7.9 million receivers (consignees).
+UPS delivers packages each business day for 1.6 million shipping customers to 8.2 million receivers (consignees).
 It targets industries such as health care, government, retail, automotive, industrial manufacturing, and aerospace.

 UPS' extensive global reach is a selling point for its supply chain management offerings, which are tailored to customers in industries such as consumer goods and retail, health care, and technology.
 The company is seeing a growing trend among businesses outsourcing supply chain management, viewing it as a strategic advantage to have effective management of their supply chains.

 Package delivery revenue is increasing overseas, where UPS continues to expand through infrastructure investments and selected acquisitions.
 The company has completed a $200 million, 70% expansion of its European air hub in Cologne, Germany.

 Over the years, UPS has enhanced its health care operations through the use of acquisitions.
 In 2014 UPS purchased Poltraf Sp. z o.o., a pharmaceutical logistics company from Poland.
 Also in 2014, UPS picked up UK-based Polar Speed, a provider of temperature-sensitive pharmaceutical supply chain products and services.